rwang14/implant/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Download the R package in R:
+Download the package in R:

     devtools::install_github("rwang14/implant")